filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/fil-plus-programs/index.md

 ## Evergreen

 **[Evergreen](https://evergreen.filecoin.io/)** extends the Slingshot program by aiming to store the open datasets forever.
-Standard deals have a maximum duration of 540 days which is not long enough for valuable, open datasets that might need to be stored forever.
+Standard deals have a maximum duration of 540 days, which is not long enough for valuable, open datasets that might need to be stored forever.
 Evergreen uses a deal engine (**[Spade](https://github.com/ribasushi/spade)**) that automatically renews deals to extend the lifetime of the dataset on-chain.

 ## Moon Landing